Andrew Mann

 Former team members:

--Stephen Schmidt (now a graduate student at Johns Hopkins)
+-Stephen Schmidt (graduate student at Johns Hopkins)

--Bowen Gu (now a graduate student at Harvard)
+-Bowen Gu (graduate student at Harvard)